Host inventory | EPM-UL

 2. Select the host you want to delete:

-• Single host: Select the host, and then at the far right, click the ellipsis menu icon and select Delete Hosts.
+• Single host: Select the host, and then at the far right, click Actions menu and select Delete Hosts.

 • Multiple hosts: For all hosts you want to delete, check the boxes on the left of the hostnames.
 From the Actions menu, select Delete Hosts.